MV Dali

 MV Dali is a Neopanamax container ship built by Hyundai Heavy Industries.
-On 26 March 2024, she caused the collapse of the Francis Scott Key Bridge in Baltimore after losing power and alliding with one of its supports.
+On 26 March 2024, she caused the collapse of the Francis Scott Key Bridge in Baltimore when she lost power and collided with one of its supports.

 Contracted in 2013, her hull was laid down in October 2014, launched in December, and she was named after Spanish painter Salvador Dalí in January 2015.
 In March, she was delivered to Stellar Marine, a subsidiary of the Greek shipowner Oceanbulk Maritime.
-She has been owned by Grace Ocean Ltd., a Singaporean company, since 2016, and she is flagged in Singapore.
 In July 2016, she collided with the berth at the container terminal of the Port of Antwerp, damaging the ship and the berth.

-Dali was sold from Stellar Marine to Grace Ocean, a Singaporean company, in October 2016; she was placed under the management of Synergy Marine and reflagged as Singaporean.
+Dali was sold by Stellar Marine to Grace Ocean, a Singaporean company, in October 2016; she was placed under the management of Synergy Marine and reflagged as Singaporean.
 A faulty fuel pressure gauge was detected at the port of San Antonio, Chile, in June 2023; the gauge was replaced and no faults were detected at a further check three months later.
 On 26 March 2024, shortly after leaving the Port of Baltimore with a crew of 22 and two Maryland pilots en route to Colombo, Sri Lanka, the ship lost power and struck a support pillar of the Francis Scott Key Bridge, causing its collapse.
-Although traffic had been stopped on the bridge after a mayday call, six construction workers were killed.
+Traffic had been stopped on the bridge in response to a mayday call, but six construction workers were killed.

 Description

 Dali is a Neopanamax container ship with a length of 299.92 m, beam of 48.2 m, moulded depth of 24.8 m, and summer draft of 15.03 m.
 Her gross and net tonnages are 91,128 and 52,150, respectively, and her deadweight tonnage is 116,851 tonnes.
 Her container capacity is 9,971 twenty-foot equivalent units (TEU).

 Dali is propelled by a single low-speed two-stroke crosshead diesel engine coupled to a fixed-pitch propeller.
 Her main engine, a 9-cylinder MAN-B&W 9S90ME-C9.2 unit manufactured by Hyundai Heavy Industries under license, is rated 41480 kW at 82.5 rpm.
 Her service speed is 22 kn.
-For maneuvering, Dali has a single 3000 kW bow thruster.
+For manoeuvring, Dali has a single 3000 kW bow thruster.
 Electricity is generated onboard by two 3840 kW and two 4400 kW auxiliary diesel generators.